8 Eating Disorder Recovery Tips for a Peaceful Holiday

-Global pandemic be darned, the holiday season has arrived!
+The holiday season has officially arrived!
 With the festive spirit and cheer of the holidays often come stress and anxiety, especially for those in eating disorder recovery.

-We hope that this season brings you connection with friends and family (even if you won’t physically be in the same place!) or time for reflection on growth or goal setting for the coming months or years.
+We hope that this season brings you connection with friends and family or time for reflection on growth or goal setting for the coming months or years.
 May these few recovery ideas help you successfully navigate this year’s holidays in recovery.

 1. Keep Your Appointments.

 Your health should always come first!
 Around the holidays, it can be tempting to cancel appointments.
 Instead of canceling, consider working to reschedule.
 Your treatment team can be a place of support, encouragement, and guidance to plan your meals and other social events.
 Stock up on time with supportive people, including time with your treatment team!

 2. Plan Ahead.

 This is especially important if you will be eating away from your typical places or with people unaware of your condition or your mealtime needs.
 Plan who will be with you, how you will adhere to your meal plan, and who can support you in achieving that goal.
 Visualize yourself being successful in completing your plan.
 Ask for help before you need help, just in case.

 3. Eat Regularly and Follow Your Meal Plan.